-Portstewart and Portrush – Portstewart harbour can fish well for pollock with float fished baits such as ragworm, sandeel and sprats getting the best results.
-Cod, whiting, dogfish and flounder are caught on bottom fished baits and mullet are also spotted here in calm weather and mackerel can be caught on feathers and daylights.
-Portrush harbour has mixed ground and some snags but produces similar species.
-Rock marks nearby (between Potstewart and Portrush) are also good to float fish and can also produce wrasse.
-Conger are a possibility here to large mackerel/squid baits and big hooks and wire traces.
-Portstewart strand is a two-mile stretch of sandy beach which can produce bass to bottom fished peeler crab and ragworm, as well as plaice, dogfish, dab, flounder and winter whiting and cod.
-Castlerock strand produces similar species and has been known to produce sea trout to spinners.
-Low tide and night produces the best fish at these venues.
+Portstewart and Portrush – Portstewart Harbour can fish well for pollock with float fished baits such as ragworm, sandeel and sprats getting the best results.
+Cod, whiting, dogfish, wrasse and flounder are caught on bottom fished baits and mullet are also spotted here in calm weather and mackerel can be caught on feathers and daylights.
+Portrush Harbour has mixed ground and some snags but produces similar species.
+Rock marks nearby are also good marks for float fishing and can also produce wrasse.
+Conger are a possibility here to large mackerel/squid baits presented on big hooks and wire traces.
+Portstewart Strand is a two-mile stretch of sandy beach which can produce bass to bottom fished peeler crab and ragworm, as well as plaice, dogfish, dab, flounder and winter whiting and cod.
+Castlerock produces similar species and has been known to produce sea trout to spinners.
 View this area on Google Maps here.

 Ballycastle – Ballycastle has a number of good sea fishing venues.
-Ballycastle strand fishes well for flatfish such as flounder and dab, while catching a turbot is not out of the question.
+The beaches around this area can produce flatfish such as flounder, dab and potentially turbot.
 Bass can also be caught here, and plenty of dogfish can also be caught.
 Try varying casting distances as fish can feed anywhere from close in to at distance.
-Nearby rock marks will also produce pollock, wrasse and mackerel to float fished baits and spinners, while mackerel will also be caught on daylights/feathers.
-Bottom fished baits will catch coalfish, dogfish and bull huss, while conger are also present here and can be caught to the usual big hooks and baits.
-Rock marks in this area are dangerous and should not be fished in bad weather or rough seas.
+Nearby rock marks will also produce pollock, wrasse and mackerel to float fished baits and spinners, while mackerel will also be caught on daylights and feathers.
+Bottom fished baits will catch coalfish, dogfish and bull huss, while conger eels are also present here and can be caught on mackerel and squid baits fished on size 6/0 hooks with wire traces.
+The rock marks in this area are potentially dangerous and should not be fished in bad weather or rough seas.
 View this area on Google Maps here.

 Glenarm – The beach at Glenarm can see plenty of flatfish caught with summer bringing plaice and all other times of the year seeing species such as bass, dogfish and winter cod and whiting caught.
 It is best to arrive at this mark a few hours before low water and fish the tide down and then a few hours back up.
 Whiting, flounder and bass come in close, but the better cod are caught from longer casts.
-Most anglers see the area in front of and around the police station as the best area to fish.
-Glenarm harbour/breakwater can produce dogfish in great numbers, plus pollock, wrasse, coalfish and flatfish such as flounders and dab.
+Glenarm Harbour can produce dogfish in great numbers, plus pollock, wrasse, coalfish and flatfish such as flounders and dab.
 View this area on Google Maps here.

 Ballygally – The beach at Ballygally can produce plenty of species such as flounder, dab, coalfish, cod, whiting and potentially bass when there is some sea running.
 The beach is quite steep and long casting is not always necessary to reach the feeding fish.
-Although Ballygally is a small village it is popular with tourists and the beach will inevitably become full in the summer, but this beach fishes best at night so fish this mark once the sun begins to set.
+This area is popular with tourists and the beach will inevitably become full in the summer, but night fishing here can be the most productive.
 The rockier area around Ballygally Head can produce decent catches of pollock and mackerel to lures, plugs and spinners.
 Float fishing will also catch these species, along with wrasse.
 Conger eels can also be caught.
 View this area on Google Maps here.

 Whitehead and Carrickfergus – Fishing from Whitehead promenade at high tide can produce a number of species with dogfish, rockling, flounder and dabs caught and cod and whiting showing in winter.
 The flat rocks around Blackhead lighthouse offer good fishing for mackerel as well as all of the other rough ground species such as ballan and cuckoo wrasse, pollock and coalfish.
-Very large conger are also present here and are caught with heavy rough ground gear, size 8/0 hooks and large mackerel flapper baits.
-Carrickfergus harbour and piers can produce over high tide with lots of whiting around in winter as well as cod, pouting, dogfish, pollock, coalfish and wrasse.
-There are also some conger eels around the rockier parts of this area.
-Calm weather will see mullet present.
+Large conger are also present here and are caught with heavy rough ground gear, size 6/0 – 8/0 hooks and large mackerel flapper baits.
+Carrickfergus Harbour can produce fish over high tide with lots of whiting around in winter as well as cod, pouting, dogfish, pollock, coalfish and wrasse.
+There are also some conger eels present around the rockier parts of this area.
+Calm weather in the warmer months can see mullet present.
 Mackerel anglers can overwhelm this area in the summer.
 View this area on Google Maps here.

 Strangford Lough – Strangford Lough is a huge salt-water body of water separated from the sea by the Ards Peninsula which offers a massive range of sea fishing opportunities.
-Most sea angling takes place close to the mouth of the lock and the pier at Portaferry fishes well in summer for mackerel, pollock, coalfish and wrasse.
-There are also sea trout in the lough which are taken on flies but they can also be caught on spinners.
-There are big species for the boat anglers in the lough as well with skate, tope, conger eels and ling all caught, although the numbers of tope and skate are reduced compared to previous generations and these species are now protected.
+Most sea angling takes place close to the mouth of the lock and marks around Portaferry fish well in summer for mackerel, pollock, coalfish and wrasse.
+Mullet can be present in calm weather and sea trout are also found here but anglers must possess a licence to be able to fish for this species.
+Anglers should be aware that the tidal flow around the mouth of the lough can be very strong in certain conditions.
 View this area on Google Maps here.

-St. John’s Point – St. John’s Point offers all of the usual rock/rough ground species with most anglers fishing around the lighthouse although other marks around this area can also fish well.
-Pollock fishing can provide great sport with plugs and spinners on light rods or even on fly-fishing gear, with large fish caught.
-Float fishing will also catch pollock and wrasse and mackerel will go for spinners, lures, daylights and feathers.
+St. John’s Point – St. John’s Point offers pollock, coalfish, bass and wrasse with marks around the lighthouse and nearby being favoured by many anglers.
+Spinners and plugs are effective here while float fishing will also catch pollock and wrasse and mackerel will go for spinners, lures, daylights and feathers.
 Bottom fishing can also produce decent fish including cod, bull huss, conger eels and even shore-caught ling.
 However, the ground is very rough indeed and even if rotten bottom rigs are used a lot of tackle will still inevitably be lost.
-For this reason many anglers stick to the float or lure fishing.
 View this area on Google Maps here.

-Ardglass, Newcastle and Kilkeel – Ardglass rock marks (next to the golf course) produce great fishing with pollock, wrasse and mackerel to spinners/float fished baits and large conger to big hooks and baits fished on the bottom.
+Ardglass, Newcastle and Kilkeel – Ardglass rock marks (next to the golf course) produce great fishing with pollock, wrasse and mackerel to spinners and float fished baits and large conger eels to big hooks and baits fished on the seabed.
 Dogfish, bull huss and cod can also be caught here.
-Newcastle harbour will produce plenty of flatfish (mostly dab and flounder), while dogfish, whiting and cod can also be caught here.
-Nearby rock marks also produce all of the rock species such as pollock and wrasse plus mackerel.
-A Kilkeel harbour can provide a lot of mackerel in the summer months, as well as dogfish, flounder and dab.
+Newcastle Harbour will produce plenty of flatfish (mostly dab and flounder), while dogfish, whiting and cod can also be caught.
+Nearby rock marks also produce pollock and wrassel.
+Kilkeel harbour can provide a lot of mackerel in the summer months, as well as dogfish, flounder and dab to baits.
 Nearby beaches can also produce decent catches, with bass a possibility when there is some sea running.
 View this area on Google Maps here.